Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Contraction property of WP geodesic segments

-\begin{proof} First we explain our strategy to prove the bound (\ref{eq : Js<Jb}): Suppose that a neighborhood of a stratum $\mathcal{S}(\hat{\sigma})$ is foliated with totally geodesic leaves with negative sectional curvatures bounded away from $0$.
-Suppose that the geodesic $\zeta$ connecting $p$ to $\pi(p)$ and $J$ are tangent to the leaves of the foliation over an interval $E$.
-Then $\kappa(J,\dot{\zeta})$ is negative over $E$ and we obtain a negative upper bound for the first term on the right-hand side of (\ref{eq : J''}).
-If not, $J$ varies over $E$ so that we may obtain a lower bound for $||J'||$ and the second term on the right-hand side of (\ref{eq : J''}).
-Having these bounds integrating both sides of the equation (\ref{eq : J''}) we obtain an upper bound for $||J(b')||^{2}$.
+\begin{proof} First we sketch the proof.
+Suppose that a neighborhood of a stratum $\mathcal{S}(\hat{\sigma})$, where $\hat{\sigma}\subseteq\sigma$, is foliated with totally geodesic leaves with negative sectional curvatures bounded away from $0$.
+If both the geodesic $\zeta$ connecting $p$ to $\pi(p)$ and $J$ are tangent to the leaves of the foliation over an interval $E$, then $\kappa(J,\dot{\zeta})$ is negative over $E$ and we obtain a negative upper bound for the second term on the right-hand side of (\ref{eq : J''}).
+Otherwise, $J$ would vary over $E$, so that we may obtain a lower bound for $||J'||$, and therefore the first term on the right-hand side of (\ref{eq : J''}).
+Having these bounds, integrating both sides of the equation (\ref{eq : J''}) we obtain an upper bound for $||J(b')||^{2}$.

+We do not quite have the above picture in the WP setting.
+However a modification of the above argument, as is outlined below, would give us the bound.
+As we will see in Claims \ref{claim : zinethicklbd} and \ref{claim : intervalE} below, there is an $\epsilon'>0$, so that for any $u<\epsilon'$ there exist an interval $E$ and a multi-curve $\hat{\sigma}\subset\sigma$ of definite length such that $\zeta(t)\in U_{u,\epsilon'}(\hat{\sigma})$.
+Moreover, instead of the totally geodesic foliation with negatively curved leaves near the stratum we have the decomposition of the tangent bundle of the Teichm\"{u}ller space

+If the $P_{\hat{\sigma}}$ component of $J(s)$ has a definite length over $E$, then using compactness arguments we establish a negative upper bound for the sectional curvature of the span of $\dot{\zeta}(s)$ and $J(s)$ over a subinterval of $E$.
+This provides a negative upper bound for the second term on the right-hand side of (\ref{eq : J''}).
+Note that the sectional curvatures are bounded away from $0$ in the thick part of the $\hat{\sigma}-$stratum ($\hat{\sigma}$ is a non-separating multi-curve) and $P_{\hat{\sigma}}$ is almost tangent to the level manifolds of the functions $(\ell_{\alpha}^{1/2})_{\alpha \in \hat{\sigma}}$ which define a foliation in a neighborhood of $\mathcal{S}(\hat{\sigma})$.
+This is Case 1 below.